dwd/Metre/CONFIGURING.md

 Metre's configuration is divided into Global values - which affect the entire running system - and per-domain values, which only affect the relevant domains.

-Most domain-specific values will fall back to the "any" domain if they're not specified - there are exceptions because otherwise it can lead to a lot of typing.
+Most domain-specific values will fall back to the `any` domain if they're not specified - there are exceptions because otherwise it can lead to a lot of typing.
 For example, if you block all domains by default, Metre still assumes that any other domain should be unblocked.

-Wildcarded domains allow multiple domains to share a configuration, but internally, this configuration will be templated for each domain.
+Wildcarded domains allow multiple domains to share a configuration, but, internally, this configuration will be templated for each domain.

 ## Global Settings

-All global settings live within the "globals" key at the top level.
+All global settings live within the `globals` key at the top level.

 ```yaml
 globals: